ioBroker/ioBroker.javascript/docs/en/javascript.md

 // stateId2 will be set to 'triggered'.
 ```

 Function `on` returns handler back.
-This handler can be used by unsubscribe.
+This handler can be used by unsubscribing.

 *Notice:* By default only states with quality 0x00 will be passed to callback function.
 If you want to get all events, add `{q: '*'}` to pattern structure.